arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 **Comments**: helpful bits of text or documentation added to your code for the benefit of future you or other people who look at your code

-__ Can be **single-line**__: using `--` as a delimiter
+Can be **single-line**: using `--` as a delimiter

-or **multi-line** : using `/*` and `*/`
+or **multi-line**: using `/*` and `*/`

 --{{0}}--
 **Comments** are explanatory or helpful bits of text that you can add to your code as documentation for yourself or other reviewers of your code.
 Similarly to style choices, comments don't actually affect the execution of the SQL code in any way and are simply there for humans.

 --{{0}}--
 In **SQL** there are 2 different techniques that can be used for adding comments.
 First, there's single line comments.

 --{{0}}--
-Single-line comments are created by typing 2 minus signs in a row.
-Then, anything that appears to the right that delimiter will be treated as comment text.
+Single-line comments are created by typing 2 dashes in a row.
+Then, anything that appears to the right of that delimiter will be treated as comment text.

 --{{0}}--
 And there's also multi-line comments.
 These are started by adding the `/*` characters at the beginning of your comment, and `*/` characters at the very end of your comment.

 {{1}}
 *****